 DPI has led development of the framework in consultation with industry and the key agencies responsible for the sites - Forestry Corporation of NSW (FCNSW), Local Land Services (LLS), and the National Parks and Wildlife Service (NPWS).
 The draft framework was released for public consultation from May to June 2017.
 A summary of feedback received is available in this Consultation Report (PDF, 618.11 KB).

-The framework will be implemented progressively through the latter half of 2017 and 2018.
+The framework is being implemented progressively through 2018 and 2019.

 The policy framework will deliver multiple benefits to industry, including:

 Standard permit conditions